GeorgeHarland/RandomTower/README.md

 Enemies spawn in increasing numbers

-Enemies are destroyed by the tower's automatic arrows, or the player's big circle weapon.
+Enemies are destroyed by the player's circle weapon or the tower's automatic arrow or powerup attacks.

-There are several loose powerups that can be improved on.
+There are five powerups currently in the game.
 Try them out by pressing Q W E.

 ## Controls